seyedali14/audible-artifact-asplos24/README.md

 ## Preparing the Datasets
 - Download the required datasets from the provided link.
-- Process each dataset using the steps outlined in `src/Data_processing.ipynb`.
+- Process 2021 burstable dataset `BurstableVMs_2021_Data.parquet` using the steps outlined in `src/Data_processing.ipynb`.
 This notebook details each step required to prepare the data for simulation.
 Processed files will be saved to the `data/` directory.

 ## Evaluation Setup
 - Use `run_simulator.ipynb` to generate simulation parameter files through its GUI interface.
 These files are saved in the `simulation_param_files/` directory.